hrautila/gomas/README.md

 - Use SIMD instruction when available
 - Higher level algorithms with libFLAME like implementation
 - Unblocked and blocked versions
-- Need to support parallelization
+- Supports parallel execution of BLAS3 routines
 - More Go/C like call interface

-At the moment there is no threading support for parallel execution of operations.
 This is WORK IN PROGRESS.
 Consider this as beta level code, at best.

 ### Some numbers